Death of senior leader caps bad month for ISIS

 However, kicking ISIS out of Sirte may be a double-edged sword.
 Its fighters have scattered to the south, but the many Tunisians among them may return home to launch more terror attacks there, according to a new United Nations report.

-In the Sinai desert, where the ISIS affiliate has inflicted hundreds of casualties on Egyptian security forces, military operations appear to be having some success.
-In August, the Egyptian army claimed to have killed a senior leader of the group.
+In the Sinai desert, where the ISIS affiliate Ansar Bait al-Maqdis has inflicted hundreds of casualties on Egyptian security forces, military operations appear to be having some success.

+In August, the Egyptian army claimed to have killed Abu Duaa al-Ansari, a senior leader of the group, and a number of his aides in airstrikes targeting their stronghold. (http://edition.cnn.com/2016/08/04/middleeast/egypt-kills-isis-leader/index.html)

-Amid fast-moving events in northern Syria, one surprise was the speed with which ISIS retreated from Jarablus - a crucial conduit for supplies and fighters.
-After weeks of resistance in nearby Manbij, hundreds of ISIS fighters slipped out of Jarablus within hours of the incursion by Turkish armor.
+Amid fast-moving events in northern Syria in recent weeks, one surprise was the speed with which ISIS retreated from Jarablus - a crucial conduit for supplies and fighters.
+After weeks of resistance in nearby Manbij, hundreds of ISIS fighters slipped out of Jarablus within hours of the incursion by Turkish forces.

 Perhaps they decided that resisting Turkish tanks and US airpower was pointless.
 But ISIS' leadership may also have calculated that the Turks' real target was the Syrian Kurdish militia -- the YPG.